openorch/openorch/docs-source/docs/services/registry-svc.md

 Its responsibilities include gathering information about:

-- Nodes: each Superplatform server registers itself as a node, which roughly correlates to a physical machine
+- Nodes: each OpenOrch server registers itself as a node, which roughly correlates to a physical machine

 > This page is a high level overview of the `Registry Svc`.
-For more details, please see the [Registry Svc API documentation](/docs/superplatform/register-instance).
+For more details, please see the [Registry Svc API documentation](/docs/openorch/register-instance).

 ## Entities